Emergent Fracton Hydrodynamics of Ultracold Atoms in Partially Filled Landau Levels: Fractional Quantum Hall Physics with Ultracold Atoms

 where $\alpha=\frac{1}{2}\sqrt{\frac{m\omega}{\hbar}}(x-\frac{p_y}{m\omega}+i(y+\frac{p_x}{m\omega}))$ and $\beta=\frac 1 2 \sqrt{\frac{m\omega}{\hbar}}(x+\frac{p_y}{m\omega}-i(y-\frac{p_x}{m\omega}))$ are the lowering operators for the single particle excitations in cyclotron and guiding center coordinates, respectively.
 The evolution thus determines a geometric squeezing of the guiding center phase space distribution, and effectively drives the condensate into the LLL~\cite{Fletcher2021Jun,Crepel2023}.
 Once the condensate is squeezed into the LLL, which has been recently achieved experimentally~\cite{Fletcher2021Jun}, the anisotropy can be turned off, the system starts evolving due to contact interactions $U$ inside the LLL.
 The interaction-induced dynamics remains confined to the LLL in the limit of large separations between the bands, $Un \ll \omega_c$, where the cyclotron frequency $\omega_c=2\Omega$, and is thus governed by the effective slow relaxation dynamics discussed in Sec.~\ref{dynamicsLLL}.

 In order to gain some insight into the dynamics of particles prepared in the LLL, we can consider a minimal model of two particles in a magnetic field, $H=H_1+H_2=\frac{1}{2}\big[(\bold p_1-\bold a_1)^2+(\bold p_2-\bold a_2)^2\big]$ where $\bold a_{1,2}=(0, x_{1,2})$ in the Landau gauge.
-The Hamiltonian is separable in center of mass $\bold P, \bold R$ and relative $\bold p, \bold r$ degrees of freedom, $H=\frac{1}{2} \big [\frac{1}{2}(\bold P -2 \tilde{\bold{ A}})^2+ 2(\bold p -\frac 1 2 \bold a)^2\big]$, where $\tilde {\bold A}=(0, X)$ and $\bold a =(0,x)$, with spectrum $E_{n,m}=\hbar\omega_c (n +m+1)$.
+The Hamiltonian is separable in center of mass $\bold P, \bold R$ and relative $\bold p, \bold r$ degrees of freedom, $H=\frac{1}{2} \big [\frac{1}{2}(\bold P -2 \tilde{\bold{ A}})^2+ 2(\bold p -\frac 1 2 \bold a)^2\big]$, where $\tilde {\bold A}=(0, X)$ and $\bold a =(0,x)$, with spectrum $E_{\gamma_1,\gamma_2}=\hbar\omega_c (\gamma_1 +\gamma_2+1)$.

 It follows that, when the initial state is fully contained in the LLL, both the center-of-mass wave function and relative distance wave function will be eigenstates in the LLL.
 For density-density interactions only the relative distance wave function evolves, while the center-of-mass wave function is still an eigenstate of the Hamiltonian.
+This implies that, even in the presence of interband transitions, as long as the initial center of mass component of the wavefunction lives in a single LL, the real space dipole in the $x$-direction is conserved by the dynamics.
 Thus, both average center of mass and its higher-moments are constant, and the dipole moment in real space is preserved to all orders.
 This reasoning can be directly generalized to more particles as well.

 When the center-of-mass wave function of the initial state is not an eigenstate, i.e., when the initial state of the center of mass is not confined in the LLL, higher moments of the dipole moment will not be conserved in general.
-We consider an initial state that is a superposition of different Landau levels both in the center of mass and relative coordinate $\Psi(\bold R,\bold r )=\sum_{\gamma \beta, n , m} c^{\gamma,\beta}_{n,m} \psi^\gamma_{n}(\bold R) \phi^{\beta}_m (\bold r)$, where $\psi(\bold R)$ and $\phi( \bold r)$ are eigenstates of the non-interacting problem for the center of mass and relative coordinate, respectively.
+We consider an initial state that is a superposition of different Landau levels both in the center of mass and relative coordinate $\Psi(\bold R,\bold r )=\sum_{\gamma \beta, n , m} c_{\gamma,\beta}^{n,m} \psi_\gamma^{n}(\bold R) \phi_{\beta}^m (\bold r)$, where $\psi(\bold R)$ and $\phi( \bold r)$ are eigenstates of the non-interacting problem for the center of mass and relative coordinate, respectively.
 Specifically they are given by

-where $K_\gamma=2\pi \gamma/L_y$, $X_\gamma=L_b^2 K_\gamma$, and the magnetic length for the center of mass coordinate $L_b=\frac{l_b}{\sqrt{2}}$, as well as,
+where $K_n=2\pi n/L_y$, $X_n=L_b^2 K_n$, and the magnetic length for the center of mass coordinate $L_b=\frac{l_b}{\sqrt{2}}$, as well as,